lloeki/matterfront/README.md

     npm run build

-This will output the following into the `/dist` directory:
+This will output the following distributions into the `/dist` directory:

 ```
-drwxr-xr-x  ... matterfront-darwin-x64
-drwxr-xr-x  ... matterfront-linux-ia32
-drwxr-xr-x  ... matterfront-linux-x64
-drwxr-xr-x  ... matterfront-win32-ia32
-drwxr-xr-x  ... matterfront-win32-x64
+dist/
+ |- matterfront-darwin-x64/
+ |- matterfront-linux-ia32/
+ |- matterfront-linux-x64/
+ |- matterfront-win32-ia32/
+ |- matterfront-win32-x64/
 ```

 Each directory contains an executable for the platform listed.
 For more detailed build options, check out how to modify your `build` from within `package.json` by using the options from [electron-packager](https://github.com/maxogden/electron-packager#usage) to modify your built artifacts.

 ## Name and affiliation

 Matterfront is a **Matter**most **front**end application.
 This application is in no way affiliated with nor endorsed by Mattermost.
 See [Mattermost branding guidelines](http://www.mattermost.org/brand-guidelines/).